China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 With a finite number of university slots available, millions will miss out altogether.

-Students therefore face immense pressure to perform well in the gao kao.
-For most students it’s a stressful time because the results can ultimately determine their future.
+For most students, it’s a stressful time because the results can ultimately determine their future.

 This high-pressure situation may very well contribute to Chinese students achieving success.